 Applying for Admission to Oregon Tech Wilsonville

-Once you have attended an Admissions Information Session, you may complete and submit the appropriate application.
+Once you have attended an Admissions Advising Appointment, you may complete and submit the appropriate application.
 The majority of Oregon Tech Wilsonville students use a Dual Enrollment Application in cooperation with one of our local Community College partners.
 This allows students finishing their associate's degree to get a jump start on their bachelor's degree.
 The Dual Enrollment programs also allow students to take lower division classes that Oregon Tech Wilsonville may not offer at the time.
 Oregon Tech offers rolling admissions throughout the year, but you should observe our admission deadlines for each term.
 March 1st is Oregon Tech's priority application deadline for scholarships and other financial aid.
 Having a valid FAFSA on file by the date assists students in maximizing their eligibility for limited funds.

 Please read through the various admission requirements.
 If you need additional information or have questions, please call 503.821.1250 or 1.800.422.2017.
 We want to help you achieve your educational goals!